cmaroun/PPIMem/README.md

 # Why is PPIMem original ?

 Most PPI databases are mostly concerned with soluble globular proteins.
-The originality of PPIMem is that of proposing binary molecular complexes between TM proteins based on membrane-exposed packing motifs at the interface.
-PPIMem reveals 98 α-helix interacting motifs and 1504 unique membrane proteins across 39 species involved in the predicted complexes.
-The number of PPIMem-predicted membrane heteromer interactions is of 21,544 (9,797 human).
+The originality of PPIMem is that of proposing binary molecular complexes between TM proteins based on membrane-exposed packing motifs at the interface between the subunits of a complex.
+PPIMem reveals 98 α-helix interacting motifs, 1,504 unique membrane proteins and 21,544 complexes across 39 species (9,797 for human).

 # Running the pipeline that predicts the membrane protein - membrane protein complexes.